Local Network Access

 Even so, this specification aims to offer a pragmatic solution to a security issue that broadly affects most users of the Web whose network configurations are not so complex.

-The definition of local network requests could be expanded to cover all cross-origin requests for which the current url's host maps to an IP address whose IP address space is not public.
-This would prevent a malicious server on the local network from attacking other servers.
-The effort require to ship such a change is not deemed worth the payoff for now.
+The definition of local network requests could be expanded to cover all cross-origin requests for which the current url’s host maps to an IP address whose IP address space is not public.
+This would prevent a malicious server on the local network from attacking other servers, including servers on localhost.
+Currently, Chromium only implements Local Network Access restrictions for public to local requests, and does not enforce the permission for cross-origin local requests.
 This can be shipped as an incremental improvement later on.
-[Issue #39]
+PNA Issue #39 We note that, because local names and addresses are not meaningful outside the bounds of the network, implementers may want to use a different permission prompt for the cross-origin local case than for the public to local case, and may want to scope these permission grants to the specific network or to the current browsing session only.

 3. Integrations